BlueColorPencils/CeaseToExist/README.md

 # CeaseToExist

-# What is the goal of the project?
+## What is the goal of the project?
+### I want to create a website where you can login with Facebook and search for a person and then remove all instances of them from your life.
+Currently FB has the option to search for people that you are friends with but not ex friends.

-# Who is the target audience (can be just yourself)?
+## Who is the target audience (can be just yourself)?
+### It's for anyone who wants to purge.

-# What are your personal learning goals?
+## What are your personal learning goals?
+### To solidify the concepts that we've learned with Postgres, Ruby/Rails, and APIs.

-# What technologies/frameworks/patterns will you be employing?
+## What technologies/frameworks/patterns will you be employing?
+### Ruby/Rails.
+APIs.
+Login stuff.

-# What are the tech and/or skill dependencies of your project?
+## What are the tech and/or skill dependencies of your project?
+### Facebook's API allowing me to do things.

-# What does success look like for this project?
+## What does success look like for this project?
 What does done mean?
+### At least showing the content that includes the search result.